 OS := $(shell uname -s) ifneq ($(findstring CYGWIN,$(OS)),) ...

 This executes the 'uname' system command and then tries to identify the operating system by recognising a substring of the return value.
 This is then used to set PLATFORM to a simplified name for that platform.
 For example, the current version of Cygwin that I'm using has a uname of "CYGWIN_NT-5.0".
 The code shown above recognises the Cygwin build and sets PLATFORM to be the simplified form "CYGWIN".
 In general, the PLATFORM value should be a short representation of the operating system name in uppercase and with no punctuation since it is passed to the compiler as a macro.
 Different names should be used for different versions of the operating system that use different object code and are not binary compatible.
 Binary compatible versions of an operating system should be mapped onto the same short name.
-Thus, support for all Linux systems can be handled by one variant:
+Thus, support for all Gnu/Linux systems can be handled by one variant:

-# Build on Linux ifneq ($(findstring Linux,$(UNAME)),) PLATFORM := LINUX endif
+# Build on Gnu/Linux ifneq ($(findstring GNU,$(UNAME)),) PLATFORM := GNULINUX endif

 The PLATFORM name is used as the prefix to the subdirectory used to store object code.
-Thus the Cygwin debug build is stored in CYGWIN-i686-debug whilst the Linux debug build is stored in LINUX-i686-debug.
+Thus the Cygwin debug build is stored in CYGWIN-i686-debug whilst the Gnu/Linux debug build is stored in GNU-i686-debug.
 This organisation means that the same disk can be mounted on different operating systems and built without the different operating systems conflicting with each other.
 It also keeps the different kinds of build (e.g. release or debug) in separate directories.

-The PLATFORM value is also passed to the compiler as a macro definition in the form -D<platform>, where <platform> is the name of the platform (e.g. -DLINUX).
-This means that if it proves necessary to differentiate between platforms to get any part of the C++ code working, then this is done by adding "#ifdef LINUX" or whatever compiler switches to the code.
+The PLATFORM value is also passed to the compiler as a macro definition in the form -D<platform>, where <platform> is the name of the platform (e.g. -DGNU).
+This means that if it proves necessary to differentiate between platforms to get any part of the C++ code working, then this is done by adding "#ifdef GNU" or whatever compiler switches to the code.
 The macro _WIN32 is defined for native Windows builds regardless of the compiler - if this is not set then the default is to assume a vanilla Unix build.
 To date, only very minor differences have been found between different Unix platforms.
-However, if you use a different build system it is a good idea to pass this parameter to the compiler (e.g. -DLINUX) in case future updates to the library do need to have these switches.
+However, if you use a different build system it is a good idea to pass this parameter to the compiler (e.g. -DGNU) in case future updates to the library do need to have these switches.
 Check the ../../makefiles/gcc.mak file for the values currently supported, even if you don't plan to use my make system.